-When drinking stops, the body’s ability to work normally has become compromised by alcohol’s effects.
+When drinking stops, the body’s ability to work normally becomes compromised by alcohol’s effects.
 Withdrawal effects develop as a result.
-With moderate to severe alcohol abuse, withdrawal effects can be quite severe, and in some cases life-threatening.
+With moderate to severe alcohol abuse, withdrawal effects can be severe and sometimes life-threatening.
 The types of symptoms you may experience include:

 The overall goals of rehab for alcoholism include:

-As difficult as it may be, there’s no getting around this first stage of recovery and doing it right the first time can save you much frustration and heartache down the road.
+As difficult as it may be, there’s no getting around this first stage of recovery, and doing it right the first time can save you much frustration and heartache.
 An alcohol rehab facility houses a full staff of doctors, nurses, and clinicians who specialize in treating alcoholism.
 At the outset, you’ll undergo an evaluation to determine the extent of your condition.

-From there, a treatment plan that lists out your specific treatment needs and recovery goals will be drafted.
+From there, a treatment plan that lists your specific treatment needs and recovery goals will be drafted.
 Patients receive 24-hour supervision and monitoring to help ensure a safe detox experience.
-Overall, the detox stage runs anywhere from one week to 28 days depending on the severity of the problem.
+Overall, the detox stage runs anywhere from one week to 28 days, depending on the severity of the problem.

-If you’re coming off a moderate or a severe drinking problem, medication therapies may also be given to help restore chemical balance in the brain.
-Medications, such as naltrexone, acamprosate, and clonidine help with reducing alcohol cravings and relieving uncomfortable withdrawal effects.
-Once brain chemical imbalances reach a certain point, medication therapies can play a critical role in getting you through the alcohol detox stage.
+If you’re coming off a moderate or severe drinking problem, medication therapies may also be given to help restore chemical balance in the brain.
+Medications, such as naltrexone, acamprosate, and clonidine, help with reducing alcohol cravings and relieving uncomfortable withdrawal effects.
+Once brain chemical imbalances reach a certain point, medication therapies can be critical in getting you through the alcohol detox stage.

 Throughout the alcohol rehab process, your recovery needs will determine the level of care you receive.
-In cases of severe or chronic alcoholism, the damage done to the body’s systems often causes serious medical and mental health problems to develop.
+In cases of severe or chronic alcoholism, the damage done to the body’s systems often causes serious medical and mental health problems.
 When this is the case, inpatient rehab becomes a necessary next step on your recovery path.

-Inpatient rehab typically tapes place in a hospital setting since hospitals are best equipped to treat chronic medical problems.
+Inpatient rehab typically occurs in a hospital setting since hospitals are best equipped to treat chronic medical problems.
 Like detox, you’ll receive 24-hour monitoring and supervision.
-Inpatient facilities provide a structured environment where you’ll undergo a range of treatment interventions, including medical care, psychotherapy, group therapy, 12-Step support group meetings, nutritional supports, along with other services.
-Inpatients stays can run for one to three months depending on your treatment needs.
+In addition, inpatient facilities provide a structured environment where you’ll undergo various treatment interventions, including medical care, psychotherapy, group therapy, 12-Step support group meetings, nutritional support, and other services.
+Inpatient stays can run for one to three months, depending on your treatment needs.

-Outpatient treatment is a logical next step after residential care but if you’re drinking problem was mild to begin with, this stage of alcohol rehab may be your next step after detox.
-Detox, inpatient, and residential rehab all take place inside a live-in treatment environment.
+Outpatient treatment is a logical next step after residential care, but if your drinking problem was mild, to begin with, this stage of alcohol rehab may be your next step after detox.
+Detox, inpatient, and residential rehab all occur in a live-in treatment environment.
 With outpatient treatment, you live at home and schedule treatment sessions around your schedule.
 This arrangement works well for people who have work and family obligations to meet.

 Outpatient care provides mainly supportive services that build upon the skills you’ve acquired up to this point.
 Supportive services offered at this stage include:

-All in all, rehab for alcoholism in New York offers the levels of treatment support needed to overcome the effects of alcohol abuse in your life.
-Whether you’re just starting to wonder if alcohol is a problem for you or you’re struggling with alcohol addiction, it’s never too soon to seek treatment help.
-Alcohol’s damaging effects only get worse with time so the sooner action is taken the better.
+All in all, rehab for alcoholism in New York offers the levels of treatment support needed to overcome the effects of alcohol abuse in your life, including mental health services.
+So whether you’re just starting to wonder if alcohol is a problem or you’re struggling with alcohol addiction, it’s never too soon to seek treatment help.
+Alcohol’s damaging effects only worsen with time, so the sooner action is taken, the better.

-But the first step is alcohol detox.
+But the first step is alcohol detox through a medication-assisted treatment program.
 Let Ascendant help you on the road to sobriety.